 + Visa students will obtain:

-- Confirmation of study (original, in Czech)
+- Proof of acceptance to study (original, in Czech)

 - Proof of accommodation (original)

 Changes to LA/TA